 The Regulatory Flexibility Act requires federal agencies to determine whether their actions will have a significant impact on a substantial number of small entities, including businesses, nonprofit agencies, and governmental jurisdictions.
 The Act does not define the key terms "small entity," "significant impact," or "substantial number."
-However, EPA's guidance states that "For the purposes of EPA's implementation of the Act, any economic impact is a significant impact, and any number of small entities is a substantial number."

-In cases where the approximate severity of the impacts of a proposed rule on small entities is unknown, the EPA guidelines recommend undertaking an initial screening analysis.18 As one possible method, the EPA guidelines suggest comparing the annual compliance costs under the proposed rulemaking to operating characteristics of the affected firms, such as annual sales, operating expenditures, net profits, or cash flow.
-The results of the screening analysis are then used to ascertain the potential economic impacts of the proposed rulemaking and to determine the level of additional analysis needed.
+In cases where the approximate severity of the impacts of a rule on small entities is unknown, the EPA guidelines recommend undertaking an initial screening analysis.
+As one possible method, the EPA guidelines suggest comparing the annual compliance costs under the rulemaking to operating characteristics of the affected firms, such as annual sales, operating expenditures, net profits, or cash flow.
+The results of the screening analysis are then used to ascertain the potential economic impacts of the rulemaking and to determine the level of additional analysis needed.